-MOR 559 is composed of 5 major academic components.
-Each component is designed to provide you with a specific learning experience that supports a particular set of objectives, needs, skills, tools, analytical framework and knowledge essential to your development as a Marshall student and MOR 559.
+MOR 463 is composed of 5 major academic components.
+Each component is designed to provide you with a specific learning experience that supports a particular set of objectives, needs, skills, tools, analytical framework and knowledge essential to your development as a Marshall student and MOR 463.
 Specifically:

-1. Classroom Component
+1. Classroom & ELC Components

-This is a highly interactive class that provides you with a great opportunity to learn, challenge yourself and others and develop your critical thinking, analytical skills, management acumen and communication talents.
+Classroom.
+Management consulting is a highly interactive profession that demands collaboration, communication, and exceptional interpersonal skills.
+Accordingly, MOR 463 is a highly interactive class that provides you with a great opportunity to learn, challenge yourself and others and develop your critical thinking, analytical skills, management acumen and communication talents.
 Come to class ready to work, participate, contribute, compete and have fun.
 Classes are similar to any business or boardroom, they are direct and facilitative and provide a forum to challenge the professor, your classmates and most importantly, yourself...BE ENGAGED.